josdoaitran/postgres-for-qa-qc/README.md

 ## Setup Local Database:
 Open `setups` folder, we have 3 sql files:

-- `BikeStores-create objects.sql`: this file is for creating database objects including schemas and tables.
+- `create_db.sql`: this file is for creating database objects including schemas and tables.
+- `create_tables.sql`: this file is for creating the tables.
-- `BikeStores-load data.sql`: this file is for inserting data into the tables
+- `import_data.sql`: this file is for importing data for all tables.
-- `BikeStores-drop all objects.sql`: this file is for removing the tables and their schemas from the sample database.
+- `relationship.sql`: this file is for removing the tables and their schemas from the sample database.
 It is useful when you want to refresh the sample database.

 ## Clear Table:
 - Using Docker command to access to Postgres container: `docker exec -it test-postgres bash`